List of Hocus Pocus characters: Winifred Sanderson

-Sympathetic to its' old mistress, the book opens to a spell for the girls and Winifred tells Becca that she is a new witch and that only a witch and her coven can manifest what is written.
-Winifred begs the girls for help, willing to give up all of her power just to have her sisters back as her powers are nothing without them.
-Becca agrees to help Winifred and she, Izzy and Cassie perform the Spell for Reuniting.
-Mary and Sarah do not return, and Becca explains that the spell works by sending Winifred to her sisters, not the other way around.
-As Winifred begins to disintegrate into dust and delighted, she thanks the girls, telling them that they are lucky to have each other.
-Mary and Sarah's dust swirls around Winifred as she turns to dust and implodes, reuniting with her sisters in the afterlife.
-Watching the deaths of the Sanderson Sisters, the book cries.
-However, Gilbert's cat, Cobweb, watches over a box containing another Black Flame Candle, suggesting that the Sanderson sisters may not be gone for good.

 Winifred makes an appearance in the video game Disney Emoji Blitz.
 She is a playable character who has the ability to resurrect the most recently used powerups from the grave.
 She and her sisters, Mary and Sarah, are currently the only playable Hocus Pocus characters.

-Winifred, alongside her sisters: Sarah and Mary, appears in Disney Heroes: Battle Mode, originally for special events during the 2021 Halloween season.
-In the game, Winifred's abilities are referenced from her original film - including magic-green sparks from her hands, throwing the potion vial, and placing an enchantment upon enemies through song.
-When Winifred is defeated in the game, she will spark green and blast away.
+Winifred appears as a playable character in Disney Heroes: Battle Mode; she was originally introduced to the game during the 2021 Halloween season.

 Winifred and her sisters returned in a special Castle Show at the Magic Kingdom called the Hocus Pocus Villain Spectacular.
 During the show she and her sisters try to brew the perfect Halloween Potion, receiving assistance from various Disney Villains.
 She is not respectful towards the first two characters but she treats Maleficent with respect.
 After completing the Potion, she celebrates by singing "I Put a Spell on You".

 Winifred and her sisters appeared in a special Hocus Pocus reunion on October 30, 2020, titled In Search of the Sanderson Sisters: A Hocus Pocus Hulaween Takeover.
 The event was to raise money for the New York Restoration Project and had the return of all three main cast members who portrayed the witches in the 1993 film.
 In the special, Mariah Carey answers the door for Winifred and says "Well if it isn't Winnie Sanderson, looking for a candy bar.
 I got news for you girl – Halloween's nearly over, so scat!"
 Immediately afterward, "All I Want For Christmas is You" plays in the background.